juggernaut/juggernaut.github.io/_posts/2014-12-07-docker-nginx-flask.markdown

 ### **1. Create a Dockerfile for your Flask app**

 The nice thing about Docker images is that they're extensible - you simply inherit most of the work that someone else has already done for you and add your stuff to it.
-There is an official debian-based [Python image](https://registry.hub.docker.com/_/python/), however, I prefer running CentOS given that I'm familiar with the ecosystem, especially yum.
+There is an official debian-based [Python image](https://registry.hub.docker.com/_/python/).
+However, I prefer running CentOS given that I'm familiar with the ecosystem, especially yum.
 I couldn't find a CentOS 6 image with Python 2.7.8, so I created one [here](https://registry.hub.docker.com/u/juggernaut/centos-python/).

-Now, let's create a Dockerfile for your flask app.
+Now, let's create a Dockerfile for your flask app using the CentOS python image as base.
 Create a file named `Dockerfile` in your flask app's root directory.
 I assume your app is called `flaskapp` and `app.py` runs it.

 {% highlight ruby %}
 FROM juggernaut/centos-python:centos6